 Schultz & Williams

 Jean brings to all of her nonprofit clients at Schultz & Williams a broad range of expertise in major gifts, annual giving, marketing and innovative strategies.
 She previously served as Director of Development and Director of Communications at Germantown Friends School.
 While at GFS, she was active in the PR Peer Network through Friends Council on Education, sharing and admiring best marketing practices at other independent schools.
-Her career includes senior development positions at the University of Pennsylvania and Carson Valley School, as well as formative experience copy editing automotive transmission manuals at Chilton Book Company.
+Her career includes senior development positions at the University of Pennsylvania and Carson Valley School.
+While she enjoys all of her S&W clients equally, she has a certain fondness for independent schools.

 Director of Marketing and Communication